 Baby Step 3 (BS3) is to save 3-6 months of expenses in EF to make it your Fully Funded EF (FFEF)

-It can be hard to keep pushing yourself when you really feel like you deserve a break after all that hard work in Baby Step 2 but if you can just push through this step with as much energy as possible then you’ll be sitting a lot more comfortably from now on.
+It can be hard to keep pushing yourself when you really feel like you deserve a break after all that hard work in Baby Step 2 but if you can just push through this step with as much energy as possible then you’ll be sitting a lot more comfortably from now on with your emergency cash.

 As we talked about in Baby Step 1 emergencies happen and they usually happen at the most inopportune time, your Fully Funded Emergency Fund (FFEF) is there to help you through the big emergencies, for example a job losses/redundancy, illness or any other big emergency that you can’t cover in your budget.